 Midori is used as the default browser by Elementary OS and Bodhy Linux

-A fully acceptable choice of developers, aimed at satisfying the needs of users who want a no-frills navigation but which is obviously not without problems: the first of all, the installation of Flash Player and Java is quite difficult (it is clear that this it is a personal opinion, I bet that many of you have managed to make everything work without problems, but in my case, even following the FAQ on the official website, I am having various problems with the operation of these 2 plugins, perhaps because of the 64bit architecture? ).
+A fully acceptable choice of developers, aimed at satisfying the needs of users who want a no-frills navigation but which obviously is not without problems: the first of all, the installation of Flash Player and Java is quite difficult (be clear that this it is a personal opinion, I bet that many of you have managed to make everything work without problems, but in my case, even following the FAQ on the official website, I am having various problems with the operation of these 2 plugins, perhaps because of the 64bit architecture? ).

 Installation of Midori on Ubuntu and derivatives

 $ sudo add-apt-repository ppa: midori / ppa $ sudo apt-get update $ sudo apt-get install midori

 After this brief introduction on Midori, I would like to share with you the solution to a question that although trivial is not very intuitive:

 Where is the home button, or if you prefer, the "Open start page" button? how do you activate it?